yt-project/unyt/docs/usage.rst

 functions when you want to emphasize that an equivalence is being used.

 If the equivalence has optional keyword arguments, these can be passed to the unit conversion function.
-For example, here's an exmample where we specify a custom mean molecular weight (``mu``) for the ``number_density`` equivalence:
+For example, here's an example where we specify a custom mean molecular weight (``mu``) for the ``number_density`` equivalence:

   >>> from unyt import g, cm